ISAITB/docs-services/source/processing/index.rst

 The ``beginTransaction`` operation is used to signal to the processing service that a new transaction (or session) is to be started.
 This operation may also receive zero or more configuration properties that could be specific to the transaction in question.

-The processing service is expected as part of this call to create a session and return its identifier as part of the operation's response.
+The processing service is expected to create a session and return its identifier as part of the operation's response.
 This session is not related to the test session running in the test bed but is rather used only for the internal purposes of the processing service.
 What the test bed guarantees is that the identifier that is assigned to this session will be provided back to the processing service as part of every relevant call.
-If your processing service does not require the use of transactions, this operation's implementation is greatly simplified to simply returning an arbitrary string value as the session ID (which will be of no further use or consequence).
+If your processing service does not require the use of transactions, this operation's implementation can be simplified to return an arbitrary string value as the session identifier (which will be of no further use or consequence).

 A more interesting scenario is when the processing service indeed wants to maintain transaction/session state in which case it typically needs to do the following:

     #.
-Generate a unique session ID.
+Generate a unique session identifier.
     #.
-Record the session ID in a way that it can subsequently retrieve it and its associated information.
+Record the identifier in a way that it can subsequently retrieve it and its associated information.
 Implementing this session management could be recording it
-       in-memory in a thread-safe map construct or even recording it in a database.
+       in-memory in a thread-safe map construct or even in a database.
     #.
-Return the session ID as part of the response.
+Return the identifier as part of the response.

 An example implementation from a session-aware processing service is provided in the following code block: